 The term purchase order finance refers to a type of short-term commercial funding option that provides capital to business owners to pay their suppliers upfront for confirmed purchase orders.
 Businesses usually intend to avoid turning down an order due to cash flow challenges, and purchase order financing allows them to overcome the issue of accepting huge orders.
 Further, since there is no long-term binder, businesses can stop using it at any time in case there is a drop in order volume.

-Purchase order financing is designed for growing small businesses and startups with limited access to working capital required to fulfill large orders.
-The types of businesses that qualify for purchase order financing include manufacturer, distributor, wholesaler, reseller, importer, exporter, etc.
+Purchase order financing is designed for growing small businesses and startups with limited access to working capital required to fulfil large orders.
+The types of businesses that qualify for purchase order financing include manufacturers, distributors, wholesalers, resellers, importers, exporters, etc.